 attempting to suppress homosexuality.
 The SS were forbidden to touch one another, but in the opera we see a community of male warriors who embrace during their

-rom 1934 to 1937 there was a series of cloister trials in which the monks
+rom 1934 to 1937 there was a series of cloister trials in which the

-priests and monks, and he described monasteries as
+unmarried priests and monks, and he described monasteries as

 breeding places of vile homosexuality.
-Given the Nazi campaign against the Church and in particular the
+Given the Nazi campaign against the Church and in

-adversity through the recovery of a phallic symbol would be unwanted.
+triumphs over adversity through the recovery of a phallic symbol would be unwanted.